dwang0816/mental-gym/README.md

 ### 🤝 Contributing

-Mental Gym is open to contributions!
+The Mental Gym is open to contributions!
 Feel free to:
 - Add new thoughtful prompts
 - Improve the AI conversation flow
 - Enhance the zen design aesthetic